bytekve/bytekve.github.io/_posts/2015-09-21-writeup-csaw-ctf-2015.md

 Flag: UNHMAQWZIDYPRCJKBGVSLOETXF

-#Keep Calm and CTF - Forensic-100
+#Keep Calm and CTF - Forensic 100
 >My friend sends me pictures before every ctf.
 He told me this one was special.
 >
 >Note: this flag doesn't follow the "flag{}" format